 Family Educational Rights and Privacy Act (FERPA) Policy

-Iona College designates the following student information as public or “Directory Information.”
-The College may disclose such information for any purpose, at its discretion, and may include:
+Iona University designates the following student information as public or “Directory Information.”
+The University may disclose such information for any purpose, at its discretion, and may include:

 - telephone number;

 - previous institution(s) attended;

 - past and present participation in officially recognized sports and activities;

 - physical factors (height, weight of athletes); and

 Currently enrolled students may withhold disclosure of any information under the Family Educational Rights and Privacy Act of 1974.
 To withhold disclosure, written notification must be received in the Office of the Registrar prior to September 30.
 Forms requesting the withholding of “Directory Information” are available in the Office of the Registrar.
 Iona University assumes that failure on the part of any student to specifically request the withholding of “Directory Information” indicates the individual’s approval of disclosure.